datacamp/courses-introduction-to-python/chapter4.md

 # Print out addition of np_baseball and updated

-# Create Numpy array: conversion
+# Create numpy array: conversion

 # Print out product of np_baseball and conversion